-The scope of the QIP includes CMHA-CEI and its contractors.
+The scope of the QIP includes all of CMHA-CEI as community mental health service provider and Certified Behavioral Health Clinic (CCBHC), and its contractors.
 It identifies the essential processes and aspects of care, both clinical and non-clinical, required to ensure quality supports and services for recipients.
 CMHA-CEI assures that all demographic groups, care settings, and types of services, including consumers, advocates, contract providers, and community groups, are included in the scope of the QIP and quality improvement processes using a continuous quality improvement (CQI) perspective.